Are Personal Injury Settlements Divided During a Divorce?

 For example, if you received a workers’ compensation to cover the medical bills, then those bills need to be divided in your divorce.
 However, you and your ex may agree to have your settlement cover those bills so that neither of you is liable for the leftover debt.
 In turn, if you received compensation for lost wages, those wages are considered marital income and can be divided between you two.

 The specifics of how your settlement will be divided will vary depending on your situation, and can come down to how you negotiate with your ex and their attorney.
 Your best option is to speak to an experienced and knowledgeable Montgomery County family law attorney.
 At the Law Offices of Sheryl R. Rentz, P.C., our lead attorney can use her more than 25 years of experience to negotiate on your behalf.
-To discuss your case in a free consultation, call us toll-free at (866) 290-9292.
+To discuss your case in a free consultation, call us at (610) 645-0100.